Contrast-limited adaptive histogram equalization (CLAHE)

 Shadows in the enhanced image look darker and highlights look brighter.
 The overall contrast is improved.

-Input intensity image, specified as a numeric 2-D array.
+Grayscale image, specified as a 2-D numeric matrix.

 comma-separated pairs of